gabriellopes00/clean-typescript-api/README.md

 ## About this project ⚙

 This is an API made in [NodeJs, Typescript, TDD, Clean Architecture e SOLID Course](https://www.udemy.com/course/tdd-com-mango/), course led by [Rodrigo Mango](https://github.com/rmanguinho).
-In this course we develop an API using Node.JS, Typescript, Mongodb and all good programming practices, such as Clean Architecture, SOLID principles, TDD and Design Patterns. 🖋
+In this course we develop an API using Node.JS, Typescript, Mongodb and all good programming practices, such as Clean Architecture, SOLID principles, TDD and Design Patterns. 🖋 Although i did this project following the course, i made my own changes and improvements.

 ## Building 🔧